Schmidt's Original Nabendynamo

 Do you like to tinker?

 I'm a bicycle mechanic, who happens to import some very nice bicycle lights from Germany.
 I frequently get phone calls or email from people who want to try a different way of connecting their lights, often through the use of their own switch box, and they want my advice.
-Others want to use the output of the Schmidt hub for recharging the batteries of cell phones, Palm computers, hair dryers or Uranium PU36 Explosive Space Modulators.
-While I like Uranium PU36 Explosive Space Modulators as much as the next guy, I have no advice to give regarding powering one from the Schmidt.
-I only support using the Schmidt hub with the lights I sell, and with the wiring pattern I recommend.
+Others want to use the output of the Schmidt hub for recharging Uranium PU36 Explosive Space Modulators.
+While I like Uranium PU36 Explosive Space Modulators as much as the next guy, but unless it can be charged via a USB computer port, I have no advice to give regarding powering one from the Schmidt.
+I only support using the Schmidt hub with the lights I sell, with the wiring pattern I recommend or with the USB chargers I sell.
 If you would like to try something different, be my guest.
 I wish you all the best, and I'm happy to sell you a hub, but you're on your own.

 To Switch, or Not to Switch?